-How do you find low-cost foods to help you bulk up?
-Bulking up or building muscle may seem like a daunting task.
-It can also be expensive since you will spend a lot on equipment, healthy foods, and supplements for muscle building.
+How do you find low-cost foods to help you build massive muscles?
+Bodybuilding may seem like a daunting task.
+However, it can also be expensive since you will spend a lot on equipment, healthy foods, and supplements for muscle building.

 However, building muscle doesn’t have to be costly, and it is also possible to achieve lean muscle mass even if you’re on a budget.
 We’ve gathered five healthy and affordable foods that you can add to your bodybuilding diet.
 You might even find some of these foods in your kitchen already.

 If you’re interested to know more about the five low-cost foods to help you bulk up, keep reading.

 What to look for in a low-cost food to help you build muscle?

 What are the critical factors in bodybuilding?
 First, we must diet correctly, get 8 hours of sleep, and use compound and isolation exercises in our weightlifting workouts to build muscle.

 Protein is one of the most important ingredients you should look for when bulking up.
 Foods that contain protein help you build muscle and assist with rebuilding muscle fibers that tore after an intense workout.
 Some affordable foods rich in protein are whole eggs, canned tuna, chicken breasts, almonds, ground beef, etc. However, you can also try protein shakes such as the Optimum Nutrition Serious Mass.

 Branched-chain amino acids (BCAAs) are another essential component for building muscle.
 BCAAs contain leucine, which increases muscle growth.
 It triggers muscle growth synthesis by activating a pathway.
 Some examples of food rich in amino acids are milk, chicken, eggs, and beef.

 Iron is another vital ingredient to look for as it brings oxygen to your muscles.
 Without proper oxygen, you cannot work out properly.
 Iron also helps with your metabolism, which will help you if you want to lose weight fast.